erikhoggren/erikhoggren/README.md

 - 👋 Hi, I’m @erikhoggren
 - 👀 I’m interested in data and nature
-- 🌱 I’m currently learning html, css, php, sql
+- 🌱 I’m currently learning html, css and javascript
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me erhoggren@gmail.com

 <!---